 - Ensure the rope is tightly rolled in and then don't apply too much force while rolling it out.
 Else the flaky layers will not get separated.

-- The flour tends to get burnt while you apply over the top and then cook, dust it away before you remove.
+- The flour tends to get burnt while you apply it over the top and then cook, dust it away before you remove it.